 As a psychotherapist with many phobic clients, I have found regression therapy to be an effective method for overcoming a specific fear.
 Agoraphobia, however, puts special demands on the therapist.

 Staats (1975) defines a phobia as a defective stimulus or response control.
-For example, if the stimulus is a quiet street and the response is panic, fear, avoidance, and running away, clearly the response is not one that is normally elicited by such a stimulus.
-It would be a normal response, however, if the stimulus were a face-to-face confrontation with a roaring lion.
+For example, if the stimulus is a quiet street and the response is panic, fear, avoidance, and running away, clearly the response is not one that is normally … Read the rest

 Past-Life Therapy with Difficult Phobics – Johannes M. Cladder (Is.2)